DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 ## Missing Implementation

-- If you are following **Single_session_analysis.ipynb**, after having all the necessary files generated, organized and properly corrected for missing frames, the next steps in the implementation should be:
+- If you are following **Single_session_analysis.ipynb**, after having all the necessary files generated, organised and properly corrected for missing frames, the next steps in the implementation should be:
 1. Detecting movement initiations from acceleration and DLC velocity files.
-A separate module could be made for generating kernel density estimation in the log scale for each file, as well as fitting 2 gaussians...
+A separate module could be made for generating kernel density estimation in the log scale for each file, as well as performing gaussian fittings.
-2. A separate module could be created to do the psth plots aligned to all a specific event of interest
+2. A separate module could be created to do the psth plots aligned to all a specific event of interest.
-3. Separate module for the classifiction of neurons as negatively, positively and non modulated by initiation of movement (abstract to the event)
+3. Separate module for the classification of neurons as negatively, positively and non modulated by initiation of movement (should be abstract to the event)
 4. Probability density function is not very informative as it is.
 It should include initiations detected using the accelerometer for every event
 5. Alignment of different types of data (considering the different acquisition rates and the timestamps)
 6. Separate module to build the complete figure with the DLC analysis